 "Wh-what'll a piece of shrapnel do if it hits?"
 Carter asked.

 "Punch right through the hull and come out the other side, if we're lucky.
 If we're not lucky, the hull absorbs enough of the impact energy that it explodes and tears itself open.
 We've got a whipple shield, but it's designed to protect against small impacts at natural interplanetery speeds — you know, like ten or fifteen kilometers per second.
 A cruise missile can close with you at six thousand kilometers per second.
-It won't even matter if they make the shrapnel out of chocolate pudding and feather pillows; at that speed, any hit will ruin your day."
+And when even a tiny, flimsy piece of shrapnel hits you going that fast . . . well, it won't even matter what the shrapnel is made from.
+At that speed, even a hit from chocolate pudding and feather pillows will ruin your day."

 "Oh, geez," Carter was visibly shaking now.